Learn about what kind of risk you’re taking on when you borrow

 Credit cards often come with high interest rates, which can make repayment increasingly difficult over time.
 Using personal credit cards for business purposes — a common tactic for many small business owners, especially early in the life of the business — puts your personal credit at risk.

 Like many small business owners, you may be reluctant to take on debt.
-But with a better understanding of your options and how each could help your business grow, you can feel more confident in assessing the capital you need to reach your goals.
+But with a better understanding of your options and how each could help your business grow, you can feel more confident in getting the capital you need to reach your goals.
+The different types of financing are suitable for different purposes.
+For questions about what’s best for your business, make an appointment to talk to a banker.

 2. Experian, What Is the Average Interest Rate on a Business Loan?